Allium karataviense

-Allium karataviense is an Asian species of onion in the Amaryllis family.
+Allium karataviense is a species of onion in the Amaryllis family.
 It is commonly known as Turkistan onion or ornamental onion.

-It is a native to central Asia (Kazakhstan, Kyrgyzstan, Tajikistan, Uzbekistan, Afghanistan) (and cultivated elsewhere as an ornamental plant).
+It is native to Afghanistan, Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan, and is cultivated elsewhere as an ornamental plant.
 It has been selected for the Great Plant Picks list of outstanding plants for the maritime Pacific Northwest.
-The Latin specific epithet karataviense means of the Karatau mountains in Kazakhstan, in reference to the plant's native range.
+The Latin specific epithet karataviense means of the Karatau Mountains in Kazakhstan, in reference to the plant's native range.

 Description

 Allium karataviense is an herbaceous, bulb-forming species.
 It produces a basal rosette of wide, arching leaves.
 Basal leaves are broad-elliptic, spreading, gray-green, and appear in pairs.
 Flowers are lilac to pink in color and have a mild fragrance.